 100% First Year Allowances – Energy Saving Plant or Machinery Print

-The Enhanced Capital Allowances (“ECA”) scheme is a key part of the government’s programme to manage climate change by encouraging businesses to invest in energy saving equipment.
+The Enhanced Capital Allowances (“ECA”) scheme is part of the government’s programme to manage climate change by encouraging businesses to invest in energy saving equipment.

 The incentive to businesses to invest in energy saving equipment is the availability of 100% first year allowances in respect of expenditure incurred on the acquisition of qualifying plant and machinery.

-To qualify for this relief, the plant or machinery must be acquired unused, and not second-hand.
+To qualify for this relief, the plant or machinery must be acquired unused, and not second-hand by April 2020.
 It must be of a description specified by Treasury order, and meet the energy saving criteria specified by Treasury order for plant or machinery of that description.
-The categories of energy saving plant and machinery currently (as at 20 September 2015) qualifying for the enhanced 100% capital allowances are:
+The categories of energy saving plant and machinery currently qualifying for the enhanced 100% capital allowances are:

 - Automatic monitoring and targeting (AMT) equipment

 - Boiler equipment

 - Combined heat and power (CHP)